 These days I live in a curious, urban-to-me locale.
 A six-lane boulevard with cars powering past our house at 45 to 50 MPH abuts expensive homes or nice apartments.
 Some of us drive faster.
 Some of us would call the boulevard a parkway.
 I wouldn’t.
 Our tract of single family homes is gated.
 At least three gated tracts nearby come to mind.
 Most of the homes here are well north of $750K in value.
 Most of the people around here are sociable.
 And most of them wouldn’t care a whit about the thousands of acres of undeveloped, beautiful chaparral wildlands which are also interleaved with our homes and streets, or the non-human residents of those lands.

 Around here, it’s always easy to see soccer moms in $75K SUVs or bacon-bearing dads in $80K to $120K German sedans, who never set foot on the wild land around them.
-Six years ago I joked with my 11 year-old son that most truck and SUV drivers underwent obligatory, reversible brain-reduction surgery to make them intellectually deadened enough to try to drive a 6,500 to 7,500 lb.
+Six years ago I joked with my 11 year-old son that most truck and SUV drivers underwent obligatory, reversible brain-reduction surgery to make them intellectually and emotionally deadened enough to try to drive a 6,500 to 7,500 lb.
 SUV like it’s a golf cart.

 Think of me as ursine and her as deerlike.
 Overlooking the SF Bay, we eloped at beautiful, tree-covered Coyote Point Park.
 When I first met her I owned a ’75 Maverick in pristine condition, sold to me with 60K miles on it by a 70 year old widower.
 My grandmother.

 Now, a little fun?
 So you don’t feel I’m granola-munching preacher here, I have also owned and run fast in higher-performance cars.
 “Bless me Lord, for I have sinned,” is what I’d say in confession if I were Catholic.
-I’m not ;-)
+But I’m not ;-)

 It wasn’t so long ago that I owned a well-modified Mustang Cobra.
 My son and his mom had watched me fly low, at triple-digit speeds, on Willow Springs Raceway’s Big track when he was about 3 1/2 years old.
 He was waist high.
 On video, she commented to our son as I flew past them up the front straightaway, “Daddy’s going really fast.”
 On my game, even on forgiving, un-grippy street tires, I’d kiss 128 MPH on the half-mile front straight before I’d brake for Turn One.